Group SLOPE Penalized Low-Rank Tensor Regression: Numerical Experiments

+We first verify the TgFDR controlling performance of TgSLOPE under the following two situations of the predictor matrix $\bm{X}\in\mathbb{R}^{n\times p}$: (a) the orthogonal design, where $\bm{X}$ is generated from the orthogonalization for a $n \times p$ matrix with i.i.d. standard normal distributed entries; (b) the commonly used Gaussian random design, such as in \cite{2020L2RM}, where the predictor vectors $\bm{x}_i, i=1,\cdots, n$ are i.i.d. drawn from Gaussian distribution $\mathcal{N}(\bm{0},\bm{C})$, where $\bm{C}$ is a $p\times p$ covariance matrix with the element $\bm{C}_{j_1j_2}=0.5^{|j_1-j_2|}$ for any $j_1,j_2\in[p]$.
+The orthogonal situation works with the regularization parameter sequence defined in (\ref{tuning}).
+For Gaussian random design, we select regularization parameters of TgSLOPE according to Procedure 2 of \cite{2019gslope}.

-To verify the TgFDR controlling performance of TgSLOPE, we first consider the orthogonal design situation of $\bm{X}$.
-Set $n=p=1000, \black{p_1=p_2}=10, K=20$ and sparsity $s=25:25:250$.
+Set $n=2000, p=1000, p_1=p_2=10, K=20$ and sparsity $s=25:25:250$.
 We perform 100 independent replications for each sparsity and target TgFDR level ($q=0.05, 0.1$).
-As shown in Figure \ref{fig3} (a), for all testing instances, TgSLOPE maintains a comparable TgFDR with the `nominal' level when it works with the regularization parameter vector $\bm{\lambda}$ shown in Figure \ref{fig3} (b).
-In addition, TgSLOPE reports the estimated tensor power TP =1 for all cases.
+As shown in Figure \ref{fig3} (a), TgSLOPE maintains a comparable TgFDR with the `nominal' level and reports the estimated tensor power TP =1 for all testing instances.
+For the Gaussian situation, TgSLOPE reports the relatively low TgFDR with the strong power, especially for the sparse cases as shown in Figure \ref{fig3} (b).
+The reported TgFDR of TgSLOPE does not exceed the `nominal' level of the case $q=0.1$ in all sparsity settings except for the case $s=250$.

-In the following numerical comparisons, we consider the Gaussian random situation and test the effect of sparsity $s$, model size $p$ and CP rank $K$ respectively under the target TgFDR level $q=0.05$.
-For TgSLOPE, we select its regularization parameters according to Procedure 2 of \cite{2019gslope}.
+In the following numerical comparisons, we consider the Gaussian random situation in which the entries of $\bm{X}$ are i.i.d. drawn from $N(0,1/n)$, and test the effect of sparsity $s$, model size $p$ and LROD rank $K$ respectively under the target TgFDR level $q=0.05$.
+For TgLASSO, the tuning parameter is selected by 5-fold cross-validation.

-{\bf (a) Sparsity effect}.
-Set $n=3000, p=1000, \black{p_1=p_2=10}$ and $K=20$.
-We test performances of four approaches under various sparsity with $s=25:25:250$.
+Sparsity effect: set $n=3000, p=1000, p_1=p_2=10$ and $K=20$.
+We test the performance of four approaches under various sparsity with $s=25:25:250$.
 Simulation results report TP =1 for all competitors in each testing instance.
-In addition, average results based on 100 independent replications have been shown in Figure \ref{fig4}. (i) \black{Figure \ref{fig4} (a) illustrates that TgSLOPE and TBMM have significant superiority in terms of TgFDR, with TgFDR below `nominal' for all testing sparsity.} (ii) TgLASSO fails to control TgFDR, although it reports the relatively small RgEE and MSE as shown in Figure \ref{fig4} (b) and (c). (iii) Figure \ref{fig4} (d) shows that TgSLOPE reports a relatively short CUP time, especially in the cases of small sparsity. (iv) It is intuitive that those four methods tend to have comparable performances as the sparsity increases.
+In addition, average results based on 100 independent replications have been shown in Figure \ref{fig4}. (i) Figure \ref{fig4} (a) illustrates that TgSLOPE and TBMM have significant superiority in terms of TgFDR, with TgFDR below `nominal' for all testing sparsity. (ii) TgLASSO fails to control TgFDR, although it reports the relatively small RgEE and MSE as shown in Figure \ref{fig4} (b) and (c). (iii) Figure \ref{fig4} (d) shows that TgSLOPE reports a relatively short CUP time, especially in the cases of small sparsity. (iv) It is intuitive that those four methods tend to have comparable performance as the sparsity increases.